 On Monday Mathy Vanhoef and Frank Piessens, from the University of Leuven, published a paper disclosing a series of vulnerabilities that affect the Wi-Fi Protected Access (WPA) and the Wi-Fi Protected Access II (WPA2) protocols.
 These vulnerabilities described a set of scenarios where a malicious user can perform a man-in-the-middle replay attack on wireless users connected to the network using the WPA and WPA2 wireless protocols.
 By spoofing the address of an access point and replaying the authentication 4-way handshake the malicious user can force the supplicant end device to reinstall an old key-pair, which is why it is being referred to as “KRACK” (Key Reinstallation AttaCK).

 I was recently called in to assist a customer with identifying the cause of slow performance for an application within their environment.
 I don’t know about you but I love a good networking who done it, so I could not resist accepting the case.
 The following blog post documents my experience and findings while working this investigation that will from here on out be known as the “The Case of the Slow TCP Retransmissions”.

-In this Fireside Chat CEO, Sean Barr, sits down with Network Engineer, Lee Jolly, to discuss Data Protection and the cloud data management solutions Rubrik offers to customers.
+In this Fireside Chat CEO, Sean Barr, sits down with Consulting Services SME, Dominic Zeni, to discuss Cisco’s introduction of software defined networking for the access layer of campus and branch office networks: SD-Access.
 Sit back, relax, and enjoy this Fireside Chat.

 Subscribe to the informative Newsletter to be Notified Updates in the Technology world.